codyhouff/Arduino_Pick_And_Place_Robotic_Arm/README.md

 # 3. IR Range Sensor
-Used an IR Range Sensor to detect where each object is.
+Calibrated and used an IR Range Sensor to detect where each object is.

 <p align="center">
   <img width="200" img src="for_readme/Infrared_Range_Sensor2.jpg">